gecche/laravel-multidomain/README.md

 If you do not specify the second argument, the standard folder is assumed.
 Please note that if you specify a folder, also the standard `.env` file has to be placed in it

-#### About Laravel's Scheduler, Supervisor and some limitations
+#### About Laravel's Scheduler, Supervisor and some limitation

 If in your setting you make use of the Laravel's Scheduler, remember that also the command `schedule:run` has to be launched with the domain option.
 Hence, you have to launch a scheduler for each domain.
-At firt one oculd think that one Scheduler instance should handle the commands launched for any domain, but the Scheduler itself is run within a Laravel Application, so the "env" under which it is run, automatically applies to each scheduled command and the `--domain` option has no effect at all.
+At first one could think that one Scheduler instance should handle the commands launched for any domain, but the Scheduler itself is run within a Laravel Application, so the "env" under which it is run, automatically applies to each scheduled command and the `--domain` option has no effect at all.